adamhadani/solr-templating/README.md

 	After running these commands, you will end up with a directory per template type, containing a skeleton configuration that you can then tweak to your heart's desire.
-	The resulting files are still not usable in themselves - you'll notice various properties in the .xml files use a template language markup to provide stubs for values that are injected by the framework later on, when creating instances from the template.
-(More on this below)
+	The resulting files are still not usable in themselves - you'll notice various properties in the various .tmpl files use a template language markup (the excellent [Jinja2](http://jinja.pocoo.org/) - Do not change these, as they are handled by the framework later on when instantiating templates.

 	You can also drop in template-specific solr plugins (JAR files) under the template's lib/ sub-directory.